 UPDATE 12th JULY 2018

 After a visit by bailiffs and police this afternoon the travellers agreed to vacate the site by 7pm tonight.
 Our photograph below shows them leaving Sellors’ Recreation Ground just before the deadline…

 Eyewitness reports confirm they haven’t gone far – and have just set up a new encampment on Ruddington Lane Park in Wilford.
 Meantime their Ruddington legacy lives on because, unfortunately, it’s not yet the end of the story here either. *An inspection of Sellors’ Recreation Ground following the travellers’ departure has resulted in it being CLOSED on health and safety grounds until further notice.
-A visit by Environmental Health officials is to take place this Monday (16th July) to access exactly what action is required.
+A visit by Environmental Health officials is to take place this Monday (16th July) to assess exactly what action is required.
 However we’ve been asked to make it clear by Ruddington Parish Council that the extra sign (below) about “Awaiting clean up of faeces” was NOT in fact put up by them – since it does not have to be reported exactly why.

 RPC has confirmed the site has been successfully disinfected – and Sellors’ Recreation Ground has now reopened to the public.
 This means the annual “Ruddington Wakes” funfair – which is due to begin setting up here on Monday, ready for Thursday 26th to Sunday 29th July – can go ahead on schedule.